 Premarital sex isn’t the only thing Churchianity has insisted that people shouldn’t participate in, however.
 There are so many other traditional religious ideas that aren’t in the Bible but that you’ve no doubt been told you must abstain from as well.
 For example:

 • Lust is always wrong.
 When you discover what “lust” actually refers to in Scripture you’ll realize that it is often encouraged, and that it’s also time to reconsider your thoughts on pornography as well.
 In fact, anyone who cares about women at all should be encouraging the spread and consumption of pornography because when porn usage increases, sexual assault decreases.
 To put it plainly, to “lust” in Scripture, in its original languages (epithymeō [ἐπιθυμέω] being the verb form of the word in Greek, and epithymia [ἐπιθυμία] being the noun), doesn’t simply mean to have sexual attraction to someone, but rather it just means to “covet” or “desire” something or someone, and sometimes lusting/desiring is a good thing (even Jesus “lusted/desired” according to the Bible).
 What Scripture does condemn when it comes to lusting is coveting something that already “belongs” (so to speak) to someone else, such as someone else’s property (or wife, since, again, women were considered to be property back then, unfortunately).
-But to enjoy the way someone looks, or even to fantasize sexually about someone, isn’t what is being criticized in the instances that epithymia actually is spoken against in Scripture; intent to take that “property” without permission also needs to be there for the coveting to be wrong.
+But to enjoy the way someone looks, or even to fantasize sexually about someone, isn’t what is being criticized in the instances that epithymia actually is spoken against in Scripture; intent to take someone’s “property” without permission also needs to be there for the coveting to be wrong (otherwise, accepting something you desire as a gift would also be wrong).
 So for epithymia over a woman to be considered “committing adultery in one’s heart,” in addition to needing to have intent to actually possess her, she would have to also belong to someone else already, which is, thankfully, not possible in the western world today since women are no longer considered to be property (and, of course, that passage wasn’t written to those under the Gospel of the Uncircumcision anyway.
 But even if it was, the word “adultery” in that passage really tells us everything we need to know about the context of the passage; one couldn’t commit adultery with a woman who wasn’t married back then).
 In fact, those who do try to force sexual desire out of their (and others’) lives are actually demonstrating a symptom of a far more pernicious form of lust than any mentioned already, one which affects (and infects) those in Churchianity to a fatal degree.
 I’m referring, of course, to the religious lust of self-righteousness that religious Christians all live by as if it were the most important commandment God ever gave.

 • Abortion is condemned by the Bible as murder.
 Regardless of your feelings on abortion, it isn’t ever mentioned in the Bible; and since murder is a legal term, it can’t legitimately be defined as murder in places where it’s not illegal.
 Most Christians today also aren’t aware that abortion (at least if performed during much of the first two trimesters) was not actually considered to be wrong by most Christians throughout history.
 It’s only extremely recently that certain conservative Christians gained enough political power to sway nearly everyone to suddenly assume it was always thought to be a sin (not that we should base our theology on what religious Christians have historically considered to fall under the purview of “orthodoxy” or “orthopraxy,” of course, but it is still something interesting that anti-abortion Christians should be aware of).